JustOneMorePlayer/Pathfinding-Algorithm/README.md

 # Pathfinding-Algorithm
-Implementazion of the random generation of a maze and its solution using the A* algorithm
+Implementation of the random generation of a maze and its solution using the A* algorithm